 Trevena has adopted a written policy that sets forth our procedures for the identification, review, consideration and approval or ratification of related person transactions.
-For purposes of our policy only, a related person transaction is a transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships, in which we and any related person are, were or will be participants in which the amount involved exceeds the lesser of 1% of Trevena's total assets or \$120,000.
+For purposes of our policy only, a related person transaction is a transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships, in which we and any related person are, were or will be participants in which the amount involved exceeds \$120,000.
 Transactions involving compensation for services provided to us as an employee or director are not covered by this policy.
 A related person is any executive officer, director or beneficial owner of more than 5% of any class of our voting securities, including any of their immediate family members and any entity owned or controlled by such persons.